Fxztam/FormsWebSocketBasic/README.md

 #### Environment setup goes something like this

-    1. Download : jetty.jar from :
+    1. Download the Jetty server from : http://central.maven.org/maven2/org/eclipse/jetty/aggregate/jetty-all/9.4.5.v20170502/jetty-all-9.4.5.v20170502-uber.jar
-       http://central.maven.org/maven2/org/eclipse/jetty/aggregate/jetty-all/9.4.5.v20170502/jetty-all-9.4.5.v20170502-uber.jar
        (from the Deployment Guide).
     2. Properly sign the jar.